 You will need to show that you understand the nature of the work, the firms that do it and how you meet their selection criteria.
 In addition to the reference resources below, make sure that you:

-- Attend the ‘Thinking about Management Consultancy or Banking’ session on Tuesday 9th October, 14.15 – 15.45, Exam Schools
+- Attend the ‘Thinking about Management Consultancy or Banking’ session on Tuesday 15th October (check CareerConnect for time and venue details)

-- Practice case studies (see info sheet for additional resources)
+- Practise case studies (see info sheet for additional resources)

 - Attend firms’ presentations in Michaelmas Term.
 Talk to their representatives about the work they do.